Simply Wander

 We were the only ones there and the boys had a great time trying to find the best apricots.
 And of course, they ate at least five of them before we even got to the car!

-After the orchard, head back to The Dwellings where you can discover the secret rope swing.
+After the orchard, head back to The Dwellings and take a short hike down to the secret rope swing.
 From the parking lot, you’ll find a steep gravel service road leading down into the canyon.

 My boys could have spent hours playing here, it’s the stuff summer dreams are made of!